chriswill/serilog-sinks-azureblobstorage/README.md

     .CreateLogger();
 ```

+Because there are many similar method invocations using a string, it is recommended that you use named parameters as shown above.

 You can also specify a named connection string, using the connectionStringName property in the constructor.

 You must also provide an IConfiguration instance, either manually in the constructor or through dependency injection.